Cirrhosis: Treatment

 Generally, liver damage from cirrhosis cannot be reversed, but treatment can stop or delay further progression and reduce complications.
 A healthy diet is encouraged, as cirrhosis may be an energy-consuming process.
-A recommended diet consists of high-protein, high-fiber diet plus supplementation with branched-chain amino acids.
+A recommended diet consists of a high-protein, high-fiber diet plus supplementation with branched-chain amino acids.
 Close follow-up is often necessary.
 Antibiotics are prescribed for infections, and various medications can help with itching.
 Laxatives, such as lactulose, decrease the risk of constipation.
-Carvedilol increases survival benefit for patients with cirrhosis and portal hypertension.
+Carvedilol increases survival benefit for people with cirrhosis and portal hypertension.

+Diuretics in combination with a low-salt diet reduce fluid in the body, which helps reduce oedema.

 Alcoholic cirrhosis caused by alcohol use disorder is treated by abstaining from alcohol.
 Treatment for hepatitis-related cirrhosis involves medications used to treat the different types of hepatitis, such as interferon for viral hepatitis and corticosteroids for autoimmune hepatitis.

 Cirrhosis caused by Wilson's disease is treated by removing the copper which builds up in organs.
 This is carried out using chelation therapy such as penicillamine.
 When the cause is an iron overload, iron is removed using a chelation agent such as deferoxamine or by bloodletting.

 As of 2021, there are recent studies studying drugs to prevent cirrhosis caused by non-alcoholic fatty liver disease (NAFLD or NASH).
-A drug called semaglutide was shown to provide greater NASH resolution versus placebo.
+The drug semaglutide was shown to provide greater NASH resolution versus placebo.
 No improvement in fibrosis was observed.
-A combination of cilofexor/firsocostat was studied in patients with bridging fibrosis and cirrhosis.
+A combination of cilofexor/firsocostat was studied in people with bridging fibrosis and cirrhosis.
 It was observed to have led to improvements in NASH activity with a potential antifibrotic effect.
 Lanifibranor is also shown to prevent worsening fibrosis.

 Preventing further liver damage

-Regardless of the underlying cause of cirrhosis, consumption of alcohol and other potentially damaging substances are discouraged.
+Regardless of the underlying cause of cirrhosis, consumption of alcohol and other potentially damaging substances is discouraged.
 There is no evidence that supports the avoidance or dose reduction of paracetamol in people with compensated cirrhosis; it is thus considered a safe analgesic for said individuals.

-Vaccination of susceptible patients should be considered for hepatitis A and hepatitis B.
+Vaccination against hepatitis A and hepatitis B is recommended early in the course of illness due to a decline in effectiveness of the vaccines with decompensation.

 Treating the cause of cirrhosis prevents further damage; for example, giving oral antivirals such as entecavir and tenofovir where cirrhosis is due to hepatitis B prevents progression of cirrhosis.
 Similarly, control of weight and diabetes prevents deterioration in cirrhosis due to non-alcoholic fatty liver disease.

-Avoid drugs that could further harm the liver.
+People with cirrhosis or liver damage are often advised to avoid drugs that could further harm the liver.
 These include several drugs such as anti-depressants, certain antibiotics, and NSAIDs (like ibuprofen).
 These agents are hepatotoxic as they are metabolized by the liver.
-If medication that harms the liver is still recommended by your doctor, the dosage can be adjusted.
+If a medication that harms the liver is still recommended by a doctor, the dosage can be adjusted to aim for minimal stress on the liver.